Copenhagen Business School International Summer University Program (ISUP): CopenhagenGraduate Global Immersion in Denmark

 Visa and Passport

 To apply for an exchange program you must first apply through the Carlson Global Institute on the Apply page.
 You will be charged a $50 application fee for each term that you apply for a program.
 If you apply for two programs in Fall semester you will be charged $50.
 If you apply for one program in Fall semester and one in Spring semester you will be charged $100.
-The priority deadline for Summer 2020 is February 1, 2020.
+The priority deadline for Summer 2020 is February 3, 2020 at noon.
 Applications for Summer 2020 will open the first week of Fall 2019.
 Applications for programs that do not fill by the priority deadline will be accepted on a rolling basis until full.
 Applications will be reviewed and students will be informed of their status within 6 weeks of the priority deadline.
 Once accepted into an exchange program, you will also complete an application to the host university.

 Cost Estimate (Summary)